-For Christians, the heart of the faith is found in the four Gospels in the New testament.
-These four books relay Jesus Christ’s birth, ministry, death, and resurrection as well as his teachings which come together to make up the Gospel, or “good news”.
-Each Gospel emphasizes or highlights a different element or aspect of the mission and life of Jesus in order to better help readers to understand the story and its significance.
+For Christians, the heart of the faith is found in the four Gospels in the New Testament.
+These four books relay Christ’s birth, ministry, death, and resurrection as well as his teachings which come together to make up the Gospel, or “good news”.
+Each Gospel emphasizes or highlights a different element or aspect of the mission and Jesus' life in order to better help readers to understand the story and its significance.
 The Gospels of Matthew, Mark, and Luke are known as the Synoptic Gospels because they provide a synopsis or narrative account of Jesus’ life and ministry.
 The Gospel of John is in a category of its own.
 John has a broader theological focus and is less concerned with providing a straightforward narrative of events.

 What Do All Four Gospels Have in Common?

 Before we break down each Gospel account by its unique characteristics, let’s first examine what all four of the Gospels have in common.
 Obviously, all four Gospels share a common focus on the person and teachings of Jesus.
 It has been said by scholars that each Gospel follows a common progression:

 - An overview of the miracles and teachings of Jesus

 - An account of Jesus’ betrayal, trial, and death

 - An account of Jesus’ resurrection and final instructions and assurances to his followers

 While none of the four Gospels explicitly name their authors in the text, early Christian tradition holds that the first Gospel account in the New Testament was originally written by the apostle, Matthew.
 Matthew was a tax collector (an unsavory profession at this time) who was called by Jesus and became one of the twelve disciples.
 This gives Matthew’s account a specific level of credibility—he is writing about events that he witnessed and experienced first-hand.